g951753321/minidrone/README.md

 # Minidrone project

-This project is a complex project that involves the firmware development, the schematic, PCB design, and 3D modeling for a mini drone.
+This project is a complex project that involves the firmware development, the schematic, and PCB design for a mini drone.

 ## Firmware development